docker/docs/index.md

 ## Try Docker Enterprise Edition

-Run your solution in production with Docker Enterprise Edition and you'll get a management dashboard, security scanning, LDAP integration, content signing, multi-cloud support, and more.
+Run your solution in production with Docker Enterprise Edition to get a management dashboard, security scanning, LDAP integration, content signing, multi-cloud support, and more.
 Click below to test-drive a running instance of Docker EE without installing anything.